Skip to main content

 inara is not a bank and does not provide loans.

-Participant capital is self-funded through structured contribution cycles.
+Member capital is self-funded through structured contribution cycles.

 Sponsor funds cover program administration only.